neo4j-examples/neo4jXtestcontainers/README.md

 Note: No more tons of Testcontainers logging, without having to maintain an adapter logging conf!

+## Step 5:

+Use Spring Boot 3.1 Testcontainers integration and `ServiceConnection`.

 ## Misc

 ### Dependencies of Neo4j 4.4 test harness